 The national portals remain fully operational, our services are running as usual in terms of connecting to the portal on a regular basis.
 Please continue to make use of this method for submitting your new planning application and any additional documentation you are required to submit for any on-going application.

 Where possible, please pay for your application via the portal when submitting your application.
-Alternatively, payments can be made by credit or debit card via telephone on 01467 534333.
+Alternatively, you can pay online using our online payment service or by telephone on 01467 534333.
 You will be advised when your application is awaiting payment.